Interview with Matt Ward

 The company recently announced a name change to Indigo Golf Partners from Billy Casper Golf.
 Why the switch now?

 If you’re not moving forward, you’re moving backward.
 Prior to the pandemic, our thinking was being shaped to modernize with the times.
 Born from those internal strategy sessions was – after 31 successful years as Billy Casper Golf – a new, contemporary brand aligned with golf’s evolving landscape and our company’s leadership in golf course ownership and operations.
-The word “Indigo” represents a blue hue mirroring our blue-sky thinking that inspires creative and practical ideas which no know limits.
+The word “Indigo” represents a blue hue mirroring our blue-sky thinking that inspires creative and practical ideas which know no limits.
 With a rapid pace of cultural, health and economic change all around us, now is the time for our entrepreneurial company to further evolve.
 After all, our vision is to leave the golf industry better than we found to benefit current and future generations.

 Companies throughout the broader golf industry are looking for meaningful ways to attract a younger crowd.
 What approaches have you been following as a company and what success have you had to date?